Topic 6 - Intro to Hypothesis Testing

 • Based on this result, do you think it seems reasonable to conclude that the random generator is selecting cups (mushroom, flower, star, and special) in equal proportions?

-1. State the question of interest
+Step 1.
+Identify the question and parameter of interest.

 Mario Kart Example